PavanOvhal/quoteverse/README.md

-# quoteverse
-A responsive quote generator app built with Next.js and styled using Tailwind CSS.
-Fetches motivational quotes from a public API.
+📜 QuoteVerse – A minimal quote generator built using Next.js, TailwindCSS, and Public API